h0tw1r3/valheim-webmap/README.md

 * `!undoPin` - Delete your most recent pin.
 * `!deletePin [text]` - Delete the most recent pin that matches the text exactly.

 If a player creates too many pins, their oldest pin will be removed.
-There is a setting to control how many pins a player can create in `config.json`.
+There is a setting to control how many pins a player can create.

-## Development

-To get your environment working, you will need to find and place these .dll files in the WebMap/libs directory.
-Most of the libraries are found in:

-`Steam\steamapps\common\Valheim dedicated server\valheim_server_Data\Managed`

-* assembly_valheim.dll
-* UnityEngine.CoreModule.dll
-* UnityEngine.dll
-* UnityEngine.UI.dll

-You also need some Unity developer libraries (google for them).

-* UnityEngine.ImageConversionModule.dll
-* UnityEngine.JSONSerializeModule.dll

-To get the fontend part building, you'll need [node] installed.
-After, just do `npm install` to install webpack.
-Then you can run `npm run build` to build `main.js` which should be included with the other web resources in `WebMap/web`.

-I wanted to get this working as soon as possible, so apollogies for messy code.

 ## Licence